 Throughout my academic career, I have really enjoyed mentoring and teaching opportunities.
 I have mentored over 30 students, many of whom come from underrepresented communities, through independent research, senior theses, and NSF-funded summer internships.
 I have been a graduate student instructor for four semesters, teaching introductory classes in Behavioral Neuroscience and Evolution and Behavior as well as graduate classes in Advanced Statistics.
 I have also developed teaching modules for DEI community outreach and serve on the executive board of the NSF-funded science communication project Primate Learning in Action.

-Outside of research, I have been an amateur photographer since 2016.
-I love capturing beautiful, joyous, and special moments and have had the pleasure of doing so for many wonderful people.
-Please take a look at some of my photos in the subpages.
-I also serve as an alumni admissions interviewer for the University of Rochester and have interviewed over 100 prospective students over the past 5 years.
+In my spare time, I love capturing beautiful, joyous, and special moments through photography.
+Feel free to browse through some of my photos under the Photography page.
+I serve as an alumni admissions interviewer for the University of Rochester and have interviewed over 100 prospective students over the past 6 years.
 I occasionally serve as a study-abroad consultant for younger Chinese students who are in the process of applying to schools in the US.
-I love eating good food, traveling, all animals but especially my two rescue dogs, reading, and hiking.
-I am excited by science communication and STEM accessibility.
+I love eating good food, traveling, snuggling with my two rescue dogs, reading, and hiking.